-- Digital – Digital shows the time in a numerical form.
-Digital displays are very clear and easy to understand, and are used in many children's watches.
+Digital displays typically show the time in a numerical form.
+They're very clear and easy to understand, and are used in many children's watches.

 Common Watch Features

-- Audible Alarm – This complication used to be available only on more expensive watches.
-It is a common feature on digital watches today.
+- Audible Alarm: This complication used to be available only on more expensive watches, but is common today.

-- Tourbillon – A device used to counter the effect of gravity, said to improve accuracy.
+- Tourbillon: A device used to counter the effect of gravity to improve accuracy.

-Watches are considered jewelry and should be cared for as such.
-Here are a few basic watch care guidelines:
+Watches are considered jewelry and should be treated with the same level of care.
+Here are a few basic watch care tips:

 - Clean your watch regularly with a soft cloth to remove dirt and oils.
-Water and mild soap maybe be used to clean metal bracelets.
+Water and mild soap can be used to clean metal bracelets.